KnpLabs/Gaufrette/doc/adapters/doctrine-dbal.md

 # Doctrine DBAL

-If you aren't already using Doctrine, you should install DBAL via
+If you aren't already using Doctrine, you should install DBAL through:

 ```bash
 composer require doctrine/dbal